-More Info

-If you want specific examples of benefits for others with WCAG to back it up, see Web Accessibility Benefits People With and Without Disabilities.

 Web accessibility also benefits people without disabilities, for example:

-people using mobile phones, smart watches, digital TVs, etc.
+people using mobile phones, smart watches, smart TVs, and other devices with small screens, different input modes, etc.

 older people with changing abilities due to ageing

-people with "temporary disabilities" such as a broken arm
+people with "temporary disabilities" such as a broken arm or lost glasses

-people is an environment where they cannot listen to audio
+people with "situational limitations" such as in bright sunlight or in an environment where they cannot listen to audio

-people using a slow Internet connection, or how have limited or expensive bandwidth
+people using a slow Internet connection, or who have limited or expensive bandwidth

-To see a 7-minute video with examples of how accessibility is essential for people with disabilities and useful for everyone in a variety of situations, check out: Web Accessibility Perspectives Video.
+For a 7-minute video with examples of how accessibility is essential for people with disabilities and useful for everyone in a variety of situations, see: Web Accessibility Perspectives Video.

+More Info on What is Accessibility

+When you want to learn more about how different disabilities affect Web use, and read about scenarios of people with disabilities using the Web, see How People with Disabilities Use the Web.

+If you want more examples of benefits for others, with WCAG to back it up, see Web Accessibility Benefits People With and Without Disabilities and Shared Web Experiences: Barriers Common to Mobile Device Users and People with Disabilities.

 Accessibility is Important for Individuals, Businesses, Society

 The Web is an increasingly important resource in many aspects of life: education, employment, government, commerce, health care, recreation, and more.
 It is essential that the Web be accessible in order to provide equal access and equal opportunity to people with diverse abilities.
 An accessible Web can also help people with disabilities more actively participate in society.
 Access to information and communications technologies, including the Web, is defined as a basic human right in the United Nations Convention on the Rights of Persons with Disabilities (UN CRPD).